 In-water work for all sites would be approximately equal.
 Site Alternative 1 would have the greatest disturbance viewable by the public.
-Much of the existing vegetation and trees within the Parkview Riverfront Park would be removed.
-Site Alternative 3 received a slightly lower score than Site Alternative 2 because the CCWWTP site zoning aligns with the intended use for public facilities.
+Much of the existing vegetation and trees within the Parkview Riverfront Park would be removed during construction.
+Site Alternative 3 received a slightly lower score than Site Alternative 2 because the CCWWTP site requires less removal of existing vegetation and has the lowest extent of sensitive receptors.